CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - Can be played on-guard.

 #### Ruse
- - If Ruse is played by a scout who is the only character in the company, the attack has no effect.
+ - If _Ruse_ is played by a scout who is the only character in the company, the attack has no effect.
 If there is a creature card it is discarded.
 The attack is considered faced but not canceled.

 ### -= SSS =-

 #### Sable Shield
  - A bearer who did not tap while facing a strike will not tap if the strike is successful.
- - A detainment strike will not discard the Sable Shield.
+ - A detainment strike will not discard the _Sable Shield_.

 #### Sack over the Head
  - Affects any Hobbit or Dwarf wounded by the attack, not just those wounded by the Troll.

 #### Sacrifice of Form
- - Card Erratum: Replace "-3 to any body checks" with "+3 to any body checks."
+ - _Card Erratum_: Replace "-3 to any body checks" with "+3 to any body checks."
- - After Sacrifice of Form is played, you may not play a different Wizard and your opponent may not play the Wizard you sacrificed.
+ - After _Sacrifice of Form_ is played, you may not play a different Wizard and your opponent may not play the Wizard you sacrificed.
  - This card is played after strikes are assigned.
  - See also Turn Sequence, Site Phase, Company versus Company Combat.